MAlicata/ApiRestDigitalLibrary/README.md

 #### Update a book

+This API helps you to update a book record.
+All
 ```http
   PUT /api/v1/books/${id}
 ```
+All parameters are required
 | Parameter         | Type      | Description         |
 | :--------         |:-------   | :------------------ |
 | `title`           | `string`  |  Title of the book  |